amireson/git-doc/Tutorial.md

 `git fetch origin` Brings information about the current version of the repository to the local computer.
 Then you can type

-`git diff origin/master origin` Which lists differences.
+`git diff origin/master master` Which lists differences.

-`git merge origin/master origin` Brings changes on the server version to your local version.
+`git merge origin/master master` Brings changes on the server version to your local version.
 Only run this after you have run the `fetch` command above.

 `git push origin master` Sends your changes in your local repository to the version on the server.